suggap

 Plot

-Los Angeles Police Department SWAT officer Jim Street, his partner Brian Gamble, and their team infiltrate a bank taken hostage by robbers, where Gamble disobeys orders and engages the robbers, causing a hostage to sustain injuries.
+Los Angeles Police Department SWAT officer Jim Street, his partner Brian Gamble, and their team infiltrate a bank taken hostage by robbers (in a scene loosely based on the North Hollywood shootout), where Gamble disobeys orders and engages the robbers, causing a hostage to sustain injuries.
 He and Street manage to subdue the criminals but are taken off the SWAT team by Captain Fuller, the commanding officer of the LAPD Metropolitan Division.
-Fuller offers Street a chance to rejoin the team by implicating Gamble, but he refuses and is demoted to working at the police inventory.
-Gamble, under the assumption that Street ratted on him to stay on SWAT, quits the force and ends their friendship.
+Gamble lashes out and storms out.
+Fuller offers Street a chance to rejoin the team by implicating Gamble, but he refuses and is therefore demoted to working at the police inventory.
+Gamble, under the assumption that Street ratted on him to stay on SWAT, quits the force and ends their partnership.